- Automatic Forecast predictions

 Last Year Same Day

-This algorithm automatically copies the actual data for your forecast driver from the previous year as a forecast for the current year-to-date ahead.
+This algorithm automatically copies the actual data for your previous years forecast as a forecast for the current year-to-date ahead.
 You have an option to add a modifier as an increase or decrease in percentage on the previous years data.

 Quinyx Forecasting algorithm

-This is a machine learning algorithm that intelligently and automatically predicts the forecast for your selected driver for 90 days from when actual (historical) data is available.
+This is a machine learning algorithm that intelligently and automatically predicts the forecast for your selected input data for 90 days from when actual (historical) data is available.
 You can also configure this method to re-run automatically on your preferred day.
-This method looks at all available actual data for the selected forecast driver in order to determine the suggested forecast.
+This method looks at all available historical data for the selected input data in order to determine the suggested forecast.

-You must have at least 60 days worth of historical data for your forecast driver in order to use Quinyx Forecasting Algorithm.
+You must have at least 60 days worth of historical data for the input data you wish to generate a forecast for, in order to use Quinyx Forecasting Algorithm.

 This method allows a third party solution to push forecasted data into Quinyx through the API using POST /predicted-data: